syncfusion-content/uwp-docs/uwp/Gantt/Getting-Started.md

 Syncfusion.SfGrid.UWP
 </td>
 <td>
-Contains classes that handles all UI operations of tree grid view in the Gantt.
+Contains classes that handles all UI operations of tree grid view in the UWP Gantt Chart.
 </td>
 </tr>
 <tr>